-The Risk and Opportunity Framework and Policy allow the identification and assessment of risk and opportunities, promote effective decision making, and encourage innovation by enabling an awareness of associated risks but without being overly risk averse.

-The Council's Strategic Risk Register consists of nine key risks.
-Directorate risk registers also exist to identify, assess and mitigate risks that are specific to the operation of services within given areas.
-All risk registers are reviewed on a quarterly basis.
+The Council's Risk Management Policy allows the identification and assessment of risk, promotes effective decision making, and encourages innovation by enabling an awareness of associated risk but without being overly risk averse.
+The Strategic Risk Register consists of nine key risks.
+Directorate Risk Registers also operate to identify, assess, and mitigate risks that are specific to the operation of services within given areas.
+The Strategic Risk Register is reviewed on a 6 monthly basis, Directorate Risk Registers are reviewed quarterly.

 Responsibility for effective risk management runs throughout the Council.
-The Audit and Governance Committee oversees and receives assurance on the extent to which effective risk and opportunity management remains embedded across the Council.
-The Executive Management Board (EMB) oversees the implementation of the framework and agrees the allocation of resources to support it.
+The Audit and Governance Committee oversees and receives assurance on the extent to which effective risk management remains embedded across the Council.
+The Executive Management Board (EMB) oversees the implementation of the policy and agrees the allocation of resources to support it.
 EMB provides a leadership and monitoring role and reviews the adequacy of the management of strategic risks.
 EMB also ensures that decisions regarding opportunities are being taken after due consideration of key risks.
-A Governance Group supports EMB in the effective development, implementation and review of the Risk and Opportunity Policy and Framework.
-The Group monitors the implementation of the framework across the Council, identifying where assurance is required and any areas of overlapping risk.
+The Governance Group supports EMB in the effective development, implementation, and review of the Risk Management Policy.

 When assessing the impact and likelihood of risk, the Council will consider how recent economic or political issues have affected its resourcing and strategic, service or community plans, and how these factors impact service delivery for citizens.
 Once reviewed all risk registers are updated to ensure that existing mitigation measures are accurate and ongoing to bring risk within the Council's acceptable tolerance level.
-Progress to deliver further planned controls are monitored and any significant delays reported to the relevant Risk Governance Forum.
-The management of corporate risks is reported in the Council's Annual Governance Statement.
+The management of corporate risk is reported in the Council's Annual Governance Statement and subject to internal audit review.